Barney Ross: World War II

-Ross was awarded America's third highest military honor, the Silver Star, as well as a Presidential Citation.
+Ross was awarded America's third highest military honor, the Silver Star, as well as the Purple Heart and a Presidential Citation.
 As one of America's greatest "celebrity" war heroes, he was honored by President Roosevelt in a Rose Garden ceremony.
-He was also awarded the Edward J. Neil Trophy as "the outstanding boxer of 1942" by the Boxing Writers Association of New York.
+He was also awarded the Edward J. Neil Trophy as boxing's "man of the year" by the Boxing Writers Association of New York in 1942.

 During his time in Guadalcanal, Ross began a lifelong friendship with the Catholic priest Frederic Gehring, a wartime chaplain who wrote regular correspondences for Reader's Digest magazine.
 Gehring considered Ross a national treasure who defied logic when it came to bravery and the defense of principle.
 Ross was the only person on Guadacanal capable of playing the temperamental pipe organ kept there.
 On Christmas Eve, before he and his fellow Marines were to go into battle, Gehring asked Ross to learn "Silent Night" and other Christmas songs for the troops.
 After Ross had played them, Gehring asked him to play a Jewish song.
 Ross played "My Yiddishe Momma," about a child's love for his self-sacrificing mother.
 Many of the Marines knew the melody of the song from Ross's boxing days, when it was played when he entered the ring.
 When the Marines heard Ross play the song, newspaper reports say, they were all in tears.

 Drug addiction and recovery

 Recovering at the hospital from malaria and his wounds suffered at Guadalcanal, Ross developed a dependency on the morphine he was administered for pain.
 Back in the states, the morphine was replaced with street heroin.
-His drug habit became so severe that he would sometimes spend $500 a day on the drug.
-Ross went to a recovery center and overcame his addiction.
-He gave lectures to high school students about the dangers of drug addiction.
+At the height of his addiction, the habit was costing him as much as $500 per day.
+To help with his financial troubles he was gifted money by the gangster Abner Zwillman.
+He ultimately overcame the addiction and became an outspoken anti-drug advocate, speaking to high school students across the United States about the dangers of drug abuse, and testifying before the U.S. Senate Subcommittee on Narcotics and Addiction in 1955.
 His struggle against morphine addiction is the subject of the 1957 film Monkey on My Back.